Nastia Liukin

-Anastasia "Nastia" Valeryevna Liukin (/ˈljuːkɪn/; Анастасия Валерьевна Люкина [ˈlʲʉkʲɪnə]; born October 30, 1989) is a Russian-born American former artistic gymnast.
+Anastasia "Nastia" Valeryevna Liukin (/ˈljuːkɪn/; Анастасия Валерьевна Люкина [ˈlʲʉkʲɪnə]; born October 30, 1989) is an American former artistic gymnast.
 She is the 2008 Olympic all-around champion, a five-time Olympic medalist, the 2005 and 2007 World champion on the balance beam, and the 2005 World champion on the uneven bars.
 She is also a four-time all-around U.S. national champion, winning twice as a junior and twice as a senior.
 With nine World Championships medals, seven of them individual, Liukin is tied with Shannon Miller for the third-highest tally of World Championship medals among U.S. gymnasts.
 Liukin also tied Miller's record (later equaled by Simone Biles) as the American gymnast having won the most medals in a single non-boycotted Olympic Games.
 In October 2011, Liukin announced that she was returning to gymnastics with the hopes of making a second Olympic team.
 Liukin did not make the 2012 Olympic team and retired from the sport on July 2, 2012.

 Personal life

-Liukin was born on October 30, 1989, in Moscow, Russia SFSR, Soviet Union.
+Liukin was born on October 30, 1989, in Moscow, Russian SFSR, Soviet Union.
 She is the only child of two former Soviet champion gymnasts: 1988 Summer Olympics double-gold medalist Valeri Liukin and 1987 World clubs champion in rhythmic gymnastics Anna Kotchneva.
 Her nickname Nastia is a Russian diminutive for Anastasia.
-The family immigrated to the United States when Nastia was two and a half years old, following the breakup of the Soviet Union, and settled first in New Orleans before moving to Texas.
+The family emigrated to the United States when Nastia was two and a half years old, following the breakup of the Soviet Union and easing of travel restrictions, and settled first in New Orleans before moving to Texas.
 In 1994, Valeri Liukin teamed up with another former Soviet champion athlete, Yevgeny Marchenko, to open the World Olympic Gymnastics Academy (WOGA) in Plano, Texas.

 Liukin is fluent in English and Russian.
 She graduated from Spring Creek Academy, located in Plano, Texas, in the spring of 2007.
 She enrolled as an international business major at Southern Methodist University in January 2008, and took a leave from classes to concentrate on preparations for the 2008 Olympic Games.
 She returned to campus in spring 2009, but her travel schedule and professional commitments caused her to withdraw before the end of the semester.
 In January 2013, Liukin attended New York University where she studied sports management and psychology, graduating in May 2016.